 He adds, “I am also the founder and president of 221 Films Inc. for the last eight years.
 I am the president and managing member of Cryptid, Llc.
 In between directing films, I work as a freelance cinematographer.
 I have shot feature films, commercials, and documentaries as well as shooting for shows on TLC, Hulu, PBS, and DIY network.
 So my experience both in the horror industry as well as the production industry gives me a huge amount of creditability in completing and selling a film in the market.”

 Setting up a new business comes with an exciting and inspiring notion to it.
 Inspiration stems from where you are in life.
 Every journey starts with a starting point and if you don’t know where you are in life you cannot move towards what you prefer or where you are heading.

 “Cryptid stems from my love of creature features growing up in the 80’s with the greats of Jaws, Alien, The Thing, Predator, etc. I have always been such a fan of the visceral aspect of the man vs. nature setup.
-It’s something that I felt has been somewhat lost over the years, and so when I started to think of what type of story I wanted to tell, the creature feature was always in the back of my mind,” he recalls.
+It’s something that I felt has been somewhat lost over the years.
+So when I started to think of what type of story I wanted to tell.
+The creature feature was always in the back of my mind,” he recalls.